-This is also called “afib with RVR” or “afib with rapid ventricular response”.
+This is also called “afib with RVR” or “afib with a rapid ventricular response”.
 This is concerning and needs to be corrected to normal sinus rhythm (ideally), and if that’s not possible, bringing the heart rate down below 100.
 This risk for embolism is much higher with a rapid ventricular response.
 Therefore, if a patient is in afib with a heart rate over 100, typically the MD will want to address it quickly.

 Nursing management of atrial fibrillation: What to do

-If you’re getting report and told they were in normal sinus rhythm (NSR) with a rate of 80 and you look at the monitor and see a irregular rhythm without P waves and a rate of 147, you should be concerned.
+If you’re getting the report and told they were in normal sinus rhythm (NSR) with a rate of 80 and you look at the monitor and see an irregular rhythm without P waves and a rate of 147, you should be concerned.
 If they are in controlled afib and it is new, take note, assess (get a full set of vitals) and call.
 That is a minimal freak-out situation.
 They need to know about it, but it’s not an emergency by any means.
-Also, look back at their telemetry and try to find the time they flipped, because he medical team will ask you!
+Also, look back at their telemetry and try to find the time they flipped, because the medical team will ask you!
 If they are in uncontrolled afib, this is now your priority.
 Whatever you were doing before can wait.
-Go look at your patient, see if they’re diaphoretic, sweaty, nauseated, etc. Get a blood pressure immediately.
+Go look at your patient, see if they’re diaphoretic, sweaty, nauseated, etc. Get blood pressure immediately.
 Take note of everything!

 Nurse tip!
 Automated vital sign machines do not read afib correctly.
 If your patient flips into afib, go get a MANUAL BLOOD PRESSURE.

 Once you have a fresh set of vitals, have their latest labs/meds available to you, call your NP/PA/doctor and let them know.
 Be ready for a bunch of new orders.
-Depending on their preference, the patient’s history, comorbitities, etc., they may do a synchronized cardioversion, a chemical cardioversion, or utilize medications to convert them.
+Depending on their preference, the patient’s history, comorbidities, etc., they may do synchronized cardioversion, chemical cardioversion, or utilize medications to convert them.
 Again, it is all very situational so this cannot be strictly applied to everyone.
 Chances are, they’ll want Cardizem or Amiodarone (medications used to convert and the least invasive way to do so).
 These orders need to be put in STAT.

-Now would be a great time for some teamwork!
-See if a coworker can grab an IV pump to prime your drip while you get your bolus, or vice versa.
+Now it would be a great time for some teamwork!
+See if a coworker can grab an IV pump to prime your drip while you get your bolus or vice versa.
 Time is a factor here, you don’t want them stroking out on you!
 Please refer to your hospital’s policies and procedures regarding these drips.
 Both typically come with a bolus, titration instructions, protocols for increased vital sign frequency, as well as when to notify the MD.

 Make sure you are documenting everything per policy!
 Make sure your patient is in bed and tell PT/OT that they’ll need to wait to see your patient until a later time if they happen to come by.
-You’re going to use your awesome nurse judgement and put them on an informal bed rest order for the time.
+You’re going to use your awesome nurse judgment and put them on an informal bed rest order for the time.
 (No, don’t call the doctor for an order, just tell them they can’t get out of bed until their heart rate is better.)

-The typical goal = conversion to normal sinus rhythm OR afib with a rate less than 100.
+The typical goal = conversion to normal sinus rhythm OR afib with a rate of less than 100.